Basel1991/Projects/master_thesis/ReadMe.md

 #### Trained Generators for Augmenting Unbalanced Classification Problems
 In this figure we evaluate the performance of using the DCGAN as an augmentation tool as a function of the trinaing size.
+The four augmentation approaches investigated (see the figure below) are:
+    + *ORG*: using original images, the input for the classifier is Pk as positive images plus $N_k$ as negative.
+    + *Aug ORG*: original images were augmented using random horizontal and vertical flipping.
+    + *GAN*: the training set of the classifier is $k$ real masses and 1.5 X k synthetic masses as the positive class, and 10 X k normal tissue patches as the negative class.
+    + *Aug GAN*: the $1.5\times k$ generated images as well as the real ones were augmented on the fly by random horizontal and vertical flipping.

+Because the dataset is imbalanced, F1 score was used as an evaluation metric.
+This provides equal importance to precision and recall.
+As observed in Fig. \ref{fig:methodology}, the test and validation sets were fixed for all k's.
+3-fold cross validation was used to assure reliable results.

 ![f1score_allfolds](https://user-images.githubusercontent.com/23275312/59156842-5a8c7400-8aa2-11e9-9432-33dcd9d2b2ad.png)